Version 4, 04 February 2026

 How to complain

-If you have any queries or concerns regarding this Privacy Notice or how your personal information is processed, please contact the sportscotland Data Protection Officer in the first instance:
+If you have any concerns or complaints about this privacy notice or how we handle your personal data, please contact our Data Protection Officer (DPO) in the first instance:

 Information Governance and Data Protection Officer